isabella232/GeofencingSDK-Swift-Example/README.md

 ## Troubleshooting

-If you deleted the AirMapGeofencingSDK pod and are trying to reinstall it but it is not appearing you may need to delete your local Cocoapods cache.
+If you deleted the AirMapGeofencingSDK pod and are trying to reinstall it but the framework is not appearing you may need to delete your AirMapGeofencingSDK CocoaPods cache.

-`rm -rf "${HOME}/Library/Caches/CocoaPods/AirMapGeofencingSDK"`
+`pod cache clean 'AirMapGeofencingSDK' --all`

+If you are installing from a local reference to the podspec you must have the vendored framework downloaded and unzipped to the corresponding path used in `s.ios.vendored_frameworks`.

 ## Support